Internship or Post Graduate Year 1

 Following successful completion, general medical registration is granted.

-The Confederation of Postgraduate Medical Education Councils provides information on standards for Internship training.
+The Confederation of Postgraduate Medical Education Councils provides information on prevocational training.

 Internship is a mandatory stage of training for any doctor to enable them to progress to general registration.
 It is undertaken as a series of work based rotations designed to expose trainees to a broad range of clinical experiences.
 To meet the Medical Board’s general registration requirements all interns must complete three core rotations – Emergency medicine, medicine and surgery.
 They will also complete two ‘elective’ or ‘non-core’ rotations in other clinical areas such as cardiology, anaesthesia, general practice, paediatrics, palliative care, psychiatry, obstetrics, etc. Interns must meet the requirements for general registration prior to them progressing to the next stage of training.